Tommy Raskin looks at the complexities of IQ, from the historical to implications for the future.

 Those of us who make these arguments are accustomed to being pulled over and asked, effectively, “You talk a nice talk, but you don’t really believe that intelligence is purely subjective, that there are no hierarchies in ability, that everyone’s equally good at everything, and that high IQ makes people evil, do you?”
 Of course, the answer, on all fronts, is no. Mathematical ability is a better measure of intellect than, say, blinking ability; Albert Einstein was a more gifted physicist than most; Duke Ellington was one of the greatest jazz musicians of all time; and there’s no reason to think that high IQ makes people evil.
 Although we believe that science demands a more inclusive view of intelligence, we never deny the existence of malleable human differences or that certain skills are more valuable than others.

-We instead reject the socially constructed systems of oppression, built around certain aptitudes, which disadvantage a lot of the population so that a powerful minority can thrive.
+We instead reject the socially constructed systems of oppression, built around certain acquired abilities, which disadvantage a lot of the population so that a powerful minority can thrive.
 We do not contest that some people score higher than others on IQ tests, but we take issue with the way those scores are used to allow so-called “gifted people” disproportionate access to resources in society and to excuse the way those deemed “intelligent” have perpetuated systems of racial, socioeconomic, able-bodied, and gender domination over the “dull.”
 Even though high IQ doesn’t itself make people evil, there’s ample reason to believe that it doesn’t very well stop its possessors from becoming evil for other reasons.